FAQ

 Why did a result change since the last run?

-Results can change when the valuation date changes, when financial or market data updates, or when settings such as the discount rate or regression window length are changed.
+Results can change when the valuation date changes, when financial or market data updates, or when settings such as market price mode, discount rate, forecast model, or its parameters are changed.

 Where do I report issues or request features?